History Building

 Email: uwhistory@uwyo.edu

-I am a historical anthropologist/archaeologist interested in Africa, capitalist expansion, imperialism, exchange, material culture and heritage.
-My current research is an interdisciplinary project that highlights the historical ivory trade between East Africa and New England as an important site of colonial and neoliberal social production.
-I use the object biographies of a collection of ivory artifacts from two ivory-cutting factories in Connecticut to explore forgotten histories of global connection and problematize contemporary heritage discourse concerning elephants and ivory in East Africa.
+I am a historical anthropologist/archaeologist interested in 19th-century capitalist expansion, imperialism/settler colonialism, exchange, material culture, museum studies, and cultural heritage.
+My first book project explored the history of the ivory trade between East Africa and New England as an important site of colonial and neoliberal social production.
+I used the object biographies of a collection of ivory artifacts from two ivory-cutting factories in Connecticut to illuminate forgotten histories of global connection and problematize contemporary heritage discourse concerning elephants and ivory in East Africa.

 Dr. Kelly is also the Director of the UW Anthropology Museum (click here for more information.)